lazy-clone/clone-factory/README.md

 ## Why?

-In some frameworks and applications there is a huge amount of time wasted in cloning objects.
-Some of this objects are never changed, they can be used as immutable object.
-For that reason there is a demmand for Clone By Demand library.
+In some frameworks and applications, there is a huge amount of time wasted in cloning objects.
+Some of these objects are never changed, they can be used as an immutable object.
+For that reason, there is a demand for Clone By Demand library.

 ## Java Object Anatomy